 “Quirky and idiosyncratic, just the way I like hotels – we finished our stay being serenaded at breakfast by the waiter we had made friends with over the past few days.
-Meeting the proud aristocratic family who have owned the land for several hundred years was a real experience.
+Meeting the proud aristocratic family who has owned the land for several hundred years was a real experience.
 If it felt staying in a remote and dusty castle, that’s because that’s exactly what it is! ”

 Melissa, Product Director: Buri Rasa Koh Phangan – Thailand

 ‘This is just ideal for families, I’m going there in April on my way back from Australia for some much needed R&R.”

 Philly, Content Editor: Blue Mansion, Penang – Malaysia